r-koch/ddal-docs/DDAL_Admin_Answers.md

 The designers will allow druid-friendly armor materials.

-### In EB-07 and after the module can the soar sled still dash?
+### In EB-07 and after the module can the <details><summary>show spoiler</summary>soar sled</details> still dash?
 The ability grants a flight speed to the disk itself, not the character.
 So can a disk dash or be dashed by a character?

 Usually a vehicle cannot dash but because the soarsled is based on a flying broom and those can dash (https://twitter.com/JeremyECrawford/status/953363603033214976), the soarsled can dash.